amagnan/Reco-pi0/README.md

-# Reco-pi0
-This project focuses on evaluating the reconstruction processes of the neutral pion ($\pi^0$) with different granularities using photon data stored in a ROOT files.
-These ROOT files are simulation data from events in FCC-ee CLD detector.
-The $\pi^0$ is identified by calculating the invariant mass of photon pairs from its dominant decay channel $\pi^0 \rightarrow \gamma \gamma$.
+# Reco‑π⁰: π⁰ Reconstruction Study in FCC‑ee Si‑W ECAL

+This project investigates the performance of π⁰ reconstruction using simulation data for different Si‑W calorimeter cell sizes (5 mm × 5 mm and 1 cm × 1 cm) in the CLD detector concept for FCC‑ee.

+---